plentymarkets/plugin-payment-payworks-miura/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

-# Invoice plugin for plentymarkets 7.x
+# Miura plugin for plentymarkets 7.x

 This is the official **Miura** plugin developed by plentymarkets.
-Integrate the payment method **Invoice** in your plentymarkets 7 online store.
+Integrate the payment method **Miura** in your plentymarkets 7 online store.

 ## Requirements